pydantic/logfire/docs/guide/integrations/wsgi.md

-# [WSGI][wsgi]
+# WSGI

-The analogous applies to WSGI.
-If the WSGI framework doesn't have a dedicated OpenTelemetry package, you can use the [OpenTelemetry WSGI middleware][opentelemetry-wsgi].
+If the [WSGI][wsgi] framework doesn't have a dedicated OpenTelemetry package, you can use the [OpenTelemetry WSGI middleware][opentelemetry-wsgi].

 ## Installation